 If you have a long string that spans multiple lines, a backslash ($\)$ followed by n can be used to break into multiple lines.
-For example, print str Python is an easy yet powerful programming language, which provides structure and support for large applications as well as the power and complexity of traditional high-level languages.
+For example,

 \n inserts new lines in the string when you print the string str by using the print statement.
 The new lines are inserted as follows: